amrit-debug/pmiRScan/README.md

 [![Python 3.x](https://img.shields.io/badge/Python-3.X-green.svg)](https://www.python.org/)
 [![pmiRScan]((http://www.csb.iitkgp.ac.in/applications/pmiRScan/index.php).
-pmiRScan uses Light Gradient Boosting algorithm to classify and predict a sequences as pre-miRNAs or non-premiRNAs using combination of sequence and structural features.
+pmiRScan uses Light Gradient Boosting algorithm to classify and predict sequences as pre-miRNAs or non-premiRNAs using combination of sequence and structural features.
 The secondary structures are calculated using RNAfold in Vienna2.5.1 package.

 # Contents
 - [Contents](#contents)